- Video: Ectopic Pregnancy – Reasons, Symptoms and Treatment

 According to a study in the UK, 1 in every 85 pregnancies is an ectopic pregnancy.
 This roughly adds up to 12000 ectopic pregnancies in a year.

-The exact reason for an ectopic pregnancy can be unclear on a case to case basis but it can be credited to anything that causes stress or an imbalance to your uterus, such as surgery or pelvic inflammatory diseases.
+The exact reason for an ectopic pregnancy can be unclear, and depend on a case to case basis.
+But, it can be credited to anything that causes stress or an imbalance to the affected woman’s uterus, such as surgery or pelvic inflammatory diseases.
 One common reason is a damaged fallopian tube that can prevent the transportation of a fertilised egg to the uterus and cause it to get implanted in the fallopian tube itself.

-There are few risks factors that can lead to an ectopic pregnancy:
+There are a few risks factors that can lead to ectopic pregnancy:

-- Age: All observed cases of ectopic pregnancies were found to be within the age of 35-44
+- All observed cases of ectopic pregnancies were found to be within the age of 35-44.

-- In case you’ve had a pelvic or abdominal surgery, you could have an ectopic pregnancy as a surgery poses the risk of damage to the fallopian tubes and may lead to an ectopic pregnancy
+- In case you’ve had pelvic or abdominal surgery, you could have an ectopic pregnancy as a surgery poses the risk of damage to the fallopian tubes and may lead to an ectopic pregnancy.

-- Smokingmoking, it is believed, affects the ability of the fallopian tubes to function normally, and transport the fertilized egg to the uterus, thus causing an ectopic pregnancy
+- Smoking, it is believed, affects the ability of the fallopian tubes to function normally, and transport the fertilised egg to the uterus, thus causing an ectopic pregnancy.

-However, as it advances, an ectopic pregnancy, also called a tubal pregnancy, has discomforting symptoms, the most obvious one being excessive vaginal bleeding.
+However, as an ectopic pregnancy advances, has discomforting symptoms, the most obvious one being excessive vaginal bleeding.
 This happens when the ectopic pregnancy has ruptured and is classified as a medical emergency.
-In case of a ruptured ectopic pregnancy, symptoms and signs are the following:
+In case of a ruptured ectopic pregnancy, the following symptoms and signs are seen:

 - Excessive sweating